YuZaGa/CryptoUpdates/README.md

 6. Run app: ``` python manage.py runserver ```
 7. Then go to http://127.0.0.1:8000/home in your browser

-Bonus - Publish it on Heroku with Cloudinary serving as image storage solution.
+Bonus - Publish it on Heroku.

 https://codeburst.io/deploy-your-django-project-for-free-140d73a2c76b